-Feds Charge Chicago Banker In Alleged Trump Administration Bribe Scheme
+Feds Say Chicago Banker Loaned Manafort Money In Hopes Of Trump Administration Job

 The banker was game to provide the cash, according to the indictment, because he "believed [Manafort] could use his influence with the presidential transition team to assist Calk in obtaining a senior administration position."

-So Calk agreed to provide Manafort with loans that eventually totaled $16 million, even though the banker and his aides were aware of what prosecutors call "significant red flags" regarding the likelihood they'd be repaid.
+So Calk agreed to provide Manafort with loans that eventually totaled $16 million, even though the banker and his aides were aware of what prosecutors call "significant red flags" regarding the likelihood they would be repaid.

 And, indeed, the bank later went on to write off the loans as a loss — but not before Calk gave something else to Manafort: a list of the jobs he wanted in the new administration.